-The mean age of the sample was 19.25 years (SD = 4.83) at Time 1 and 18.88 years (SD = 3.65) at Time 2.
-The sample at Time 1 included 452 first-generation college students, 433 continuing-generation college students, and eight students who did not report their generation status; 49% White students, 28% Asian students, 6% Black students, 21% Latinx students, 1% Native American students, 2% Middle-Eastern or North African students, and 2% students of an unidentified race/ethnicity; 32% men, 66% women, 1% gender-nonconforming students and 1% students who did not disclose their gender identity.
-The composition of the sample did not change significantly on these dimensions from Time 1 to Time 2, p's > .37.
-Forty-two percent of students were low-income (based on receipt of Pell Grants).
+12 Two participants were mistakenly included in the follow-up: one participant who failed the attention check and one who took less than 60 s on the intervention materials.
+Both participants were excluded from the Time 2 survey.
+13 At Time 1, there were 148 from Institution 4: 444 participants from of an unidentified race/ethnicity14; 32% men, 66% women, 1% gender-nonconforming students and 1% students who did not disclose their gender identity.
+The composition of the sample did not change significantly on these dimensions from Time 1 to Time 2, ps > .37.
+Forty-two percent of students were low income (based on receipt of Pell Grants).
 Low-income status was far more represented among first-generation students (63.4%) than continuing-generation students (19.3%).
-See supplemental materials, Appendix C for additional information about students' eligibility for Pell Grants by generation status across the four intervention sites.
+See Section S3 in the online supplemental materials for additional information about students' eligibility for Pell Grants by generation status across the four intervention sites.